apcalpe/Lab-Report-5/Lab Report.md

 The bug is that when trying to call on CPATH in lines 17 and 19, the student put `SPATH` instead of `CPATH`, so the Junit is not actually compiling.
 When the terminal tried reading the input and going into grade.sh to compile and run, instead of running the right path, it's taking in a null input, thus, it can't run Junit or look for the class TestListExamples.
+In order to fix that, in all lines that have `SPATH`, replaced it with `CPATH.` Check all other lines for any mispelling mistakes with the variables.

 ## Part 2: Reflection